Our Mission, Values & Vision

 We work closely, but not exclusively, with participants of CATCH Court — a specialized docket in Columbus, Ohio founded by Judge Paul M. Herbert.
 CATCH blends punitive sentences with a 2-year treatment-oriented non-adversarial program for rearrested prostitutes who are victims of human trafficking and suffer from post-traumatic stress syndrome, depression, and drug addiction.
 We provide these program participants with supportive services which may include: jail visits; delivery of whites and personal items; personal mentoring; weekly lunches; monthly group outings; retreats and an annual graduation celebration.
 We currently serve over 65 survivors in the CATCH Court program.

-In August 2014, Freedom a la Cart partnered with the Community Shelter Board (CSB) and YMCA of Central Ohio to manage the kitchen at the new Van Buren Community Center homeless shelter.
-This grant-funded contract has created consistent, entry-level employment and training opportunities for those entering the Freedom a la Cart workforce development program.
-Every day, our staff prepares breakfast, lunch and dinner for the shelter’s 300-500 guests.
-In 2016, Freedom prepared over 278,000 meals for guests of the Van Buren shelter.
+From 2014-2017, Freedom a la Cart partnered with the Community Shelter Board (CSB) and YMCA of Central Ohio to manage the kitchen at the new Van Buren Community Center homeless shelter.
+This grant-funded contract created consistent, entry-level employment and training opportunities for those entering the Freedom a la Cart workforce development program.
+Every day, our staff prepared breakfast, lunch and dinner for the shelter’s 300-500 guests.
+In 2016, Freedom prepared over 278,000 meals.

-Through our catering business and kitchen management service we are able to offer workforce development to job-ready participants.
-In 2016, Freedom provided supportive services to 116 survivors of human trafficking, with 48 participating in our job training program.
+Through our catering social enterprise, we are able to offer workforce development to job-ready participants.
+In 2017, Freedom provided supportive services to over 200 survivors of human trafficking, with 33 participating in our job training program and 14 successfully transitioning from our program into sustainable employment within the community.
 Each trainee receives paid workforce development, life skills training and one-on-one case management services.